FlatFilers/csvjson-app/docs/deploy.md

 - **DNS / SSL** — untouched.
 Cloudflare already proxies csvjson.com to the
   app's heroku-router hostname (confirmed by the DNS trace); the same app, origin, and certificates keep serving the domain.
+- **Docroot gate** — because the default docroot is the repo root, every newly committed real file is publicly reachable on csvjson.com unless the `.htaccess` deny list (and its mirror in `index.php`) covers it.
+Anything committed at the root in future must either be public by design or added to both deny lists.
 - **Heroku app identity** — same app name, same config vars, same add-ons.
 - **Legacy permalink storage** — objects stay in S3 and are fetched read-only by the browser; the server never touches them.